btcpayserver/btcpayserver-doc/FAQ.md

 ![LightningNode](img/setuplightningnode.png)

+You can then click on `Test Connection` in this page to see if you successfully configured your lightning node.

 Depending on how you deployed BTCPayServer you might have different step to do:

 ### Case 1: You manually installed